School boards ensure academic staff have a voice in the governance of their areas within The University of Manchester.

 Membership of School boards

-The core membership of each board is made up by the body of permanent academic staff within the School – with ‘permanent’ defined as full-time or part-time staff with appointments of a year or longer.
+The core membership of each board is made up of the body of permanent academic staff within the School, with ‘permanent’ defined as full-time or part-time staff with appointments of a year or longer.

 There is scope for other types of staff, such as management, research and academic staff on shorter-term appointments to play a role on School boards.